lemonhdu/MSRN/README.md

 1. Run the train_mstcn.py to train the MS-TCN network, you can stop the iteration if you feel satisfied about the action segmentation results.
 Some file directories may need modify in params.py.
 We also provide a retrained MS-TCN for UNLV-Dive Dataset in ./ckpts directory, which can achieve a nearly 98% accuracy.

 ### Train the score prediction network
-1. Run train_minus_fc.py, try to modify the pretrained MS-TCN model.
+1. Run train_minus_fc.py, try to modify directory of pretrained MS-TCN model.

 # Acknowledgement
 We would thank Xiang et al. for their work of annotating the action transition time points in UNLV-Dive Dataset.